fifth-postulate/esche.rs/manuscript/src/picture.md

 you could see a lot of repetition in the image.
 As if a stamp is used to create the collage of fishes.

-This means that we can not take owner ship of `Picture`, because otherwise other parts of our program can not reuse it.
+This means that we can not take ownership of `Picture`, because otherwise other parts of our program can not reuse it.

 ### Picture can not be referenced